IHE/HIE-Whitepaper/README.md

     documents fitting specified metadata and notification of available documents.

-The Publication and Discovery slide deck and webinar, \[see endnote ii\], provide more detail about XDS and DSUB.
+The Publication and Discovery slide deck and webinar, [Further Reading](#further-reading), provide more detail about XDS and DSUB.

 ## Federated Discovery and Retrieve